Guide to Work, Study, Travel and Living Abroad

 Belize

-Belize spans the spectrum from greenery to pure ocean life, and is becoming a popular country for those wishing to move abroad.
+Belize spans the spectrum from greenery to pure ocean life.
+It is a now-popular country for those wishing to move abroad.

-If clear Caribbean waters and year-round sunshine are your priorities, Belize may be the destination for you.
+If clear Caribbean waters and year-round sunshine are your priorities, Belize may be your destination.
 The Belize Barrier Reef is a diving and snorkeling haven.
 Over 180 miles long, it contains three offshore atolls (ring-like coral islands with a reef surrounding a lagoon), plus numerous sand cays (islands), lagoons, and estuaries.
 Marine life includes Green Moray Eels, Yellowtail Damselfish, nurse sharks, Parrot Fish, and bottlenose dolphins.

 In addition to coral reefs, there are mountainous regions, savannas, and jungle lowlands to explore.
 When you hike, you will have 500 species of birds to search out, such as the colorful Scarlet Macaw, graceful Great Egret, and Keel-Billed Toucan — the national bird of Belize.